RaccoonCH/Rakkit/docs/en/graphql/start/bootstrap.md

 bootstrap();
 ```

-Remember to install the `apollo-server` package from npm - it's not bundled with TypeGraphQL.
+Remember to install the `apollo-server` package from npm - it's not bundled with Rakkit.

 Of course you can use the `express-graphql` middleware, `graphql-yoga` or whatever you want 😉

 ## Create typeDefs and resolvers map

-TypeGraphQL provides a second way to generate the GraphQL schema - the `buildTypeDefsAndResolvers` function.
+Rakkit provides a second way to generate the GraphQL schema - the `buildTypeDefsAndResolvers` function.

 It accepts the same `BuildSchemaOptions` as the `buildSchema` function but instead of an executable `GraphQLSchema`, it creates a typeDefs and resolversMap pair that you can use e.g. with [`graphql-tools`](https://github.com/apollographql/graphql-tools):